qrichert/moontool/README.md

 Run `make` and execute the resulting `moontool` program in the `build/` directory.

-You can run it bare for real-time data, or pass it a Unix timestamp of a specific moment in time (negative timestamps allowed).
+You can run it bare for real-time data, pass it a datetime string or a Unix timestamp (negative values allowed).

+Use `-h` option for help.

 To install it, run `make && sudo make install`.

 ```
-$ moontool 788104414
+$ moontool 1994-12-22T14:53:34

 Phase
 =====